parsimonhi/animCJK/README.md

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

-The svgsKo folder contains svg files corresponding to Korean "hanja level 8 and level 7" (150 characters).
+The svgsKo folder contains svg files corresponding to Korean "hanja level 8, 7 and 6" (300 characters).

 The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters), 79 "uncommon hanzi", 236 "traditional hanzi" (that can appear in a simplified hanzi text), 40 components and 35 strokes.
 This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
 As a result, svgsZhHans folder contains 7390 characters.